st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

-# Catalyst Voting Weight For ALL VOTERS
+# CATEGORY BASED VOTING CAPACITY FOR VOTERS IN PROJECT CATALYST
 ###### by Ratio, 05 Mar 2025
 ###### HAS NOT BEEN MODELED AGAINST PRIOR FUNDING ROUNDS